 You’ve created your fundraiser and shared it with your network, but now you might be wondering, what comes next?
 Rest assured, we have a few tips if you’re hoping to gain more momentum on your fundraiser.
-You can also check out this post in our Community for additional support, directly from other organizers, or our advice in the GoFundMe Academy.
+You can also check out this post in our Community for additional support, directly from other organizers.

 Auf Social Media teilen

 The most important thing to keep in mind is that sharing is the best way to keep your fundraiser going.
 The best chance your fundraiser has of reaching a new audience is to be consistent and strategic in sharing it yourself first.
 Here are a few ideas for keeping the momentum going on social media:

 - Post weekly Facebook or Instagram updates about the status of your fundraiser and how the funds have helped you so far.
 Be specific about how much you still need to raise and how you will use those funds- people are often more likely to donate if they can see exactly how their contribution will help!